lemonmade/quilt/documentation/features/builds/apps/static.md

 The `quiltStaticBuildWriteRoute` hook is particularly useful.
 It is called with the current result from calling previous hooks, and some additional context on the rendered route, including what the application route was, whether this is a “fallback” route, and the HTTP details recorded while rendering the route.
 It is expected to return a string with the filename to use, or `false` to not write the file at all.

-You can use this hook to change the default fallback writing behavior of Quilt; for example, the following custom plugin disables rendering all fallback routes unless they are for the root route _and_ have an explicit 404 status code.
-This might be necessary for a hosting provider that does not support nested `404.html` files:
+You can use this hook to change the default fallback writing behavior of Quilt.
+For example, the following custom plugin renders _all_ fallback routes with 404 status codes, nesting them as `404.html` files in their relative position in the router:

 ```ts
 import {createApp, quiltApp, createProjectPlugin} from '@quilted/craft';